How to handle the on-screen keyboard without messing up your app usability

 Examples can be: emails (you don’t want a capital letter or any extra spacing when you type your email), coupon codes, serial numbers, early registration codes, etc.

-Believe me, the outcome of such mistakes can be deadly to your product
+Believe me, the outcome of such mistakes can be deadly to your product.

 Shameless self-promotion ahead: